chrisbinliana2009/IngeniumSTEM-Hack4Life/README.md

 Long-term field testing with forest-fringe villages

 Creating a STEM student kit so schools can build it easily
+## 🧭 Safety, Ethics, and Wildlife Protection

+To ensure complete safety, the **Eco-Alert Torch** system is designed around strict animal-welfare and ethical guidelines:

+- Uses only **non-harmful deterrence** — no real fire, no explosives, no traps, and no electric fencing.
+- Light and sound patterns are designed to stay within **wildlife-safe limits**, preventing pain or long-term stress.
+- Planned AI features focus on **reducing false alarms**, helping distinguish normal animal movement from human activity.
+- **Community consent and privacy** are respected through anonymised data and secure storage of any images or alerts.
+- Deployment at scale will be guided by **wildlife experts and forest officials** to ensure responsible, legal, and ethical implementation.

+### ✔ Ethical and Safe by Design

+This approach is:

+- ✔ **Non-harmful and ethically responsible**
+- ✔ **Scientifically aligned** with natural animal behaviour
+- ✔ **Far safer** than crackers, open flames, or electric fencing
+- ✔ **Future-ready**, with full automation possible using AI + IoT

+Today, there is still **no dedicated, humane safety device** designed specifically for people working inside forests, forest-fringe communities, or for tracking people during wildlife-related emergencies.

+The **Eco-Alert Torch** aims to fill this long-standing gap in safety technology — delivering a practical, STEM-powered solution that protects **both humans and wildlife**.

 Try it out Video https://youtu.be/yz2kcooeCaM
 Demo Video https://youtu.be/ReLTamfFB6Q